WilldooIT/Pentaho-Odoo/README.md

 * November 2013 - Pentaho Report Actions better integrated to standard OpenERP Report Actions.
 * January 2013 - Upgrade to support OpenERP version 7.0.

-# Pentaho Reports for OpenERP
+# Pentaho Reports for Odoo

-This project provides a system that integrates OpenERP with the Pentaho reporting system.
-End users of OpenERP can design reports using Pentaho report designer v5.0 through v5.4, and install/access them from inside the OpenERP interface.
+This project provides a system that integrates Odoo with the Pentaho reporting system.
+End users of Odoo can design reports using Pentaho report designer v5.0 through v5.4, and install/access them from inside the Odoo interface.

+This project carries on from the previoust Pentaho Reports for OpenERP.

 ### Features:
+* Support for Odoo 9.0.
-* Support for OpenERP 6.1, 7.0, 8.0, and 9.0.
+* Support for OpenERP 6.1, 7.0, and 8.0.
-* OpenERP data can be accessed via SQL, objects, custom python procedures, or via "Pentaho Data Integration" tools.
+* Odoo data can be accessed via SQL, objects, custom python procedures, or via "Pentaho Data Integration" tools.
-* Report parameters specified in the designer are automatically prompted for when the report is run from OpenERP.
+* Report parameters specified in the designer are automatically prompted for when the report is run from Odoo.
 * Parameters can be generated dynamically from various data sources.

 _Pentaho Report designer_ is the software separate from this project that is used to design the report templates.
 You can download the designer [here](http://sourceforge.net/projects/pentaho/files/Report%20Designer/ "Pentaho Report Designer").

-We have prepared a number of instructional videos for using this project with OpenERP [here](https://www.youtube.com/user/WillowITMedia "Willow on Youtube").
-The videos provide instructions for creating reports based upon SQL and the OpenERP object data sources, and explain how to install them in OpenERP.
+We have prepared a number of instructional videos for using this project with Odoo [here](https://www.youtube.com/user/WillowITMedia "Willow on Youtube").
+The videos provide instructions for creating reports based upon SQL and the Odoo object data sources, and explain how to install them in Odoo.
+Videos were made with a much older version of OpenERP, but are still relevant and useful.

 Keep in mind that while these videos are for version 3.9 of the designer, they are still applicable.